isomerpages/moe-jurongvillesec/_student-information/Sexuality Education.md

 <td>
 <div style="text-align: left;">
 <ul>
-<li><span style="background-color: initial;">know that relationship-building involves personal emotions and vulnerabilities, and changes and challenges.</span>
+<li style="text-align: left;">know that relationship-building involves personal emotions and vulnerabilities, and changes and challenges.
 </li>
-<li><span style="background-color: initial;">know that a decision to end a relationship will have consequences on oneself and others.</span>
+<li style="text-align: left;">know that a decision to end a relationship will have consequences on oneself and others.
 </li>
-<li><span style="background-color: initial;">know that grief and loss due to rejections and broken relationships is normal and one can recover from the experience.</span>
+<li style="text-align: left;">know that grief and loss due to rejections and broken relationships is normal and one can recover from the experience.
 </li>
-<li><span style="background-color: initial;">know there are healthy ways of coping with broken relationships, and family and friends are important pillars of support.</span>
+<li style="text-align: left;">know there are healthy ways of coping with broken relationships, and family and friends are important pillars of support.
 </li>
 </ul>
 </div>